HaiLe95/atlas-configuration-and-build/README.md

   ```
   $ python apache-atlas-${version}/bin/atlas_start.py
   ```
-To manage data you can you use WEB UI: http://localhost:21000
+To manage data you can use WEB UI: http://localhost:21000

 Or work through REST API like: